SamEdwardes/SamEdwardes/README.md

 Hi, I'm Sam!
-I am a Data Scientest in Vancvouer, BC.
+I am a Solutions Engineer working for Posit (formerly known as RStudio) living in Vancouver, BC.
 I love using Python, R, and all things open source.

 **Links**